Petticoat: History

 In the early 19th century, dresses became narrower and simpler with much less lingerie, including "invisible petticoats".
 Then, as the waltz became popular in the 1820s, full-skirted gowns with petticoats were revived in Europe and the United States.

-In the Victorian era, petticoats were used to give bulk and shape to the skirts worn over the petticoat.
-By the mid 19th century, petticoats were worn over hoops.
-As the bustle became popular, petticoats developed flounces towards the back.
-In the 1870s, petticoats were worn in layers.
-Colored petticoats came into fashion by the 1890s.
+In the Victorian era, petticoats were cemented as undergarments, used to give bulk and shape to the skirts worn over the petticoat.
+By the mid 19th century, petticoats were worn over hoops also known as crinoline.
+Popular white cotton petticoats as an undergarment in the 1860s, for example, regularly featured a lace and broderie anglaise decorative border.
+As the bustle became popular in the 1870s, petticoats developed flounces towards the back in order to cater for this style of under structure.
+Petticoats also continued to be worn in layers through this decade.
+Coloured petticoats came into fashion by the 1890s, with many being made from silk and featuring decorative frills to the bottom edge.

 In the early 20th century, petticoats were circular, had flounces and buttons, in which women could attach additional flounces to the garment.
 Bloomers were also touted as a replacement for petticoats when working and by fashion reformers.

 After World War I, silk petticoats were in fashion.

 Petticoats were revived by Christian Dior in his full-skirted "New Look" of 1947, and tiered, ruffled, stiffened petticoats remained extremely popular during the 1950s and 1960s.
 These were sold in a few clothing stores as late as 1970.

 Sybil Connolly recalled how a red flannel petticoat, worn by a Connemara woman, inspired her first international fashion collection which took place in New York in 1953.
 She had travelled to Connemara for inspiration, where she saw a woman wearing a traditional red flannel petticoat.
 She bought a bolt of the same fabric from the local shop and made it into a quilted evening skirt, which was a huge success at the fashion show.
 One of these skirts is part of the collection at The Hunt Museum.

 Non-Western petticoats

-Underskirts worn under non-Western clothing, such as the ghagra worn under a sari, are also often called petticoats.
-Sari petticoats usually match the color of the sari and are made of satin or cotton.
 Compared to the Western petticoat, South Asian petticoats are rarely shorter than ankle length and are always worn from the waist down.
 They may also be called inner skirts or inskirts.

 In Japan, similar to a petticoat, a nagajuban (commonly referred to simply as a juban; a hadajuban is sometimes worn underneath a nagajuban) are worn under the kimono as a form of underwear similar in function to the petticoat.
 The juban resembles a shorter kimono, typically without two half-size front panels (the okumi) and with sleeves only marginally sewn up along the wrist-end.
 Juban are commonly made of white silk, though historically were typically made of red silk; as the collar of the juban shows underneath the kimono and is worn against the skin, a half-collar (a han'eri) is often sewn to the collar as a protector, and also for decoration.
 The hadajuban is sometimes worn underneath the juban, and resembles a tube-sleeved kimono-shaped top, without a collar, and an accompanying skirt slip.